 In Domains, OUs, and linked Group Policy Objects, click Default Domain Policy, and then click OK.

 Click Finish, and then click OK.

-Double-click Default Domain Policy.
-In the console, expand the following path: User Configuration, Policies, Windows Settings, Security Settings, Public Key Policies.
+In the MMC, expand the following path: Default Domain Policy, User Configuration, Policies, Windows Settings, Security Settings, Public Key Policies.